SHXTGVN/SHXTGVN/me !!!.md

 i dont usually judge people , but does not mean that i dont . respect people's boundries and dont be a dumbass .

+i may or may not think twice before i talk sometimes , sorry if i say something off or stupid .

 majority of the time i dont take or do ships seriously . if anything 90% of the time i do ships as jokes , because for some reason i find a lot of ships funny / silly [ / pos ] [ EXCEPT THE BAD ONES ,,, DNI !!! ] . im more of a familial person myself but there are certain ships i take comfort in and yeah . but please do not be discouraged to share your ships w me ! id like to hear about it :] !!! [ EXCEPT IF ITS ON MY DNI LIST ,,, / CONSIDERED AS A PROSHIP . ]
 ```
 SHIPS DNI !!! ;